epigen/atacseq_pipeline/README.md

     - mean-variance-relationship plot
 - Snakemake report generation for workflow statistics, documentation, reproducibility and result presentation

+# Recommended Usage
+1. perform only the processing, by setting the downstram_analysis flag to 0 in the project configuration
+2. use the generated multiQC report (project_path/atacseq_report/multiqc_report.html) to judge the quality of your samples
+3. fill out the mandatory quality control column (pass_qc) in the sample metadata configuration file (you can even use some of the quality metrics for plotting eg like I did in the example files with 'FRiP')
+4. finally execute the remaining donwstream analysis steps by setting the respective flag to 1 only on the samples that passed quality control

 # Installation (<10 minutes)
 1. install snakemake, which requires conda & mamba, according to the [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
 2. clone/download this repository (eg git clone https://github.com/sreichl/atacseq_pipeline.git)